dmd-program/dmd-100/topics/what_is_design.md

 ## Introduction

 From the moment you wake up, you are interacting with design.
 Everything in the home, place of work, and journey to and from has been influenced by a designer of some kind.
 The degree of care for each designed artifact or system can vary dramatically, causing you to experience delight, dismay, and everything in between.
-As design moved out of the basement and into the boardroom, the design field has grown larger in scope, and has become a tool for civic engagement and change.
+As design moved out of the studio and into the boardroom, the design field has grown larger in scope, and has become a tool for civic engagement and change.
 For this reason, a variety of ideas about what design is, how you do it, and what makes it good have emerged.
 I've located a few descriptions to compare.

 In the book, _Design for the Real World, Human Ecology and Social Change_, Victor Papanek writes a rather broad definition of design: